Maternal Child Health (MCH) Catalyst

-The UofSC Maternal and Child Health (MCH) Catalyst Program resides within the Department of Epidemiology and Biostatistics, Arnold School of Public Health, and is supported by the Maternal and Child Health Bureau, Health Resources & Services Administration (HRSA).
+The USC MCH Catalyst Program resides within the Department of Epidemiology and Biostatistics, Arnold School of Public Health, and is supported by the Maternal and Child Health Bureau, Health Resources & Services Administration (HRSA).
 The program’s mission is to:

 - Promote MCH education and research